-The cable hip adduction is an effective isolation exercise for the inner hips which builds strength and muscle in the adductors responsible for rotation of the hip joint.
-Now, it’s more of an accessory exercise which helps with larger movements like the squat, deadlift and lunge.
+The cable hip adduction is an isolation exercise for the inner hips that can help to strengthen the muscles of the inner thighs which are responsible for the rotation of the hip joint/adduction (leg moves toward the body).
+This movement is not used as a primary strength and muscle builder, however, it’s more of an accessory exercise that contributes to performance in lifts like the squat, deadlift, and lunge.

-Accessory exercises are necessary for optimal performance as they aid the primary movers like an added boost because all muscles work together to perform a lift.
-Therefore, don’t neglect the smaller muscles because you could be missing out on gains.
-So, next time you’re at the gym, try the cable hip adduction and stay consistent to see results.
+Accessory exercises are necessary for optimal performance as they aid the primary movers as several muscles work together to effectively perform a lift.
+Therefore, don’t neglect the smaller muscles because you could be missing out on gains while preventing injuries.

 In this Exercise

 - Target Muscle Groups: Adductor Magnus, Adductor Longus, Adductor Brevis